The Council of the Gods: Reception

 The Council of the Gods was praised by the SED, and defined by it as the "most important film" of 1950; a politburo resolution stated that it was "up to the standards required by our country's democratic public opinion".
-Although it had a premiere in West Berlin, and a West German distributor sought to purchase it, it was not released in the Federal Republic of Germany, which rejected as communist propaganda.
+Although it had a premiere in West Berlin, and a West German distributor sought to purchase it, it was not released in the Federal Republic of Germany, where it was banned for being communist propaganda.
 The Soviet magazine Art of Cinema claimed that the military commandants of West Berlin's three occupation sectors registered an official complaint to the Soviets, claiming that the picture had such an influence on the public that it was undermining their authority.
 Ivor Montagu, who watched it in East Germany, received a copy to his home in London on 22 June 1951.

 In a contemporary review of the film, West German journalist Curt Riess wrote that "almost everything in it is a fraud."
 The Federal Republic's Catholic Film Service cited it as "noteworthy political drama made by DEFA, the finale of which culminates in a scene worthy of the peace movement à la Moscow."
 At 1961, American critics Scott MacDonald and Amos Vogel cited it as a "hard-hitting propaganda film", but also as "the most important East German picture made up to date."
 During 1977, film scholars Miera and Antonin Liehm claimed that it was "propaganda", as well.